The house where Ted Bundy lived in Pennsylvania

 4039 South Warner Road

-- Although he is suspected of murdering Susan Margarite Davis and Elizabeth Perry near Somers Point in New Jersey on May 30th, 1969, his involvement in the crime has never been proven.
-A multi-agency team report that was compiled by the FBI indicates that Bundy had already moved back to the west coast before the double murder took place.
+Although he is suspected of murdering Susan Margarite Davis and Elizabeth Perry near Somers Point in New Jersey on May 30th, 1969, his involvement in the crime has never been proven.
+A multi-agency team report by the FBI indicates that Bundy may have already moved back to the west coast before the double murder took place.

-- During his early childhood, Bundy lived in Roxborough with his mother and grandparents.
+During his early childhood, Bundy lived in Roxborough with his mother and grandparents.
 At the time, his name was Theodore Cowell.
-It wasn't until 1950 that his mother decided to move to Washington.
+It wasn't until 1950 that his mother decided to move to Washington State.

-Ted Bundy attended Temple University in Philadelphia between January and May of 1969.
-That semester, he took political, science, and theatrical arts classes.
+Ted Bundy attended Temple University in Philadelphia between January and May 1969.
+That semester, he took political science and theatrical arts classes.